Pik6C/Rfoc/README.md

 ### For Windows

 #### For Windows 10
+> [!WARNING]
+> Please note that Windows version will not be released from v0.1.2

 1. Open Start and click on Settings.
    - The Windows Settings window will appear.
 2. Type "environment variables" in the search bar.